 As for tourists coming from major cities in the region, namely Kuala Lumpur, Singapore and Bangkok; you can expect daily flight schedules from and to Denpasar.

 Travel from European countries

-Unfortunately, there is no direct flight from European countries to Bali.
+Unfortunately, for now, there is no direct flight from European countries to Bali.

 You can either choose between these options:

 – Make a short stop in Singapore if you take KLM Royal Dutch airline; or

 – Make a short stop in Kuala Lumpur and transfer flights to Denpasar